apache/cloudstack-documentation/source/plugins/vxlan.rst

 Important note on MTU size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When new vxlan interfaces are created, kernel will obtain current MTU size of the physical interface (ethX or the bridge)
+When new VXLAN interfaces are created, kernel will obtain current MTU size of the physical interface (ethX or the bridge)
-and then create vxlan interface/bridge that are exactly 50 bytes smaller than the MTU on physical interface/bridge.
+and then create VXLAN interface/bridge that are exactly 50 bytes smaller than the MTU on physical interface/bridge.
-This means that in order to support default MTU size of 1500 bytes inside VM, your vxlan interface/bridge must also
+This means that in order to support default MTU size of 1500 bytes inside Instance, your VXLAN interface/bridge must also
 have MTU of 1500 bytes, meaning that your physical interface/bridge must have MTU of at least 1550 bytes.
-In order to configure "jumbo frames" you can i.e. make physical interface/bridge with 9000 bytes MTU, then all the vxlan
+In order to configure "jumbo frames" you can i.e. make physical interface/bridge with 9000 bytes MTU, then all the VXLAN
-interfaces will be created with MTU of 8950 bytes, and then MTU size inside VM can be set to 8950 bytes.
+interfaces will be created with MTU of 8950 bytes, and then MTU size inside Instance can be set to 8950 bytes.

 Important note on max number of multicast groups (and thus VXLAN interfaces)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~